descope/node-sdk/README.md

 // Load all groups for a given tenant id const groupsRes = descopeClient.management.group.loadAllGroups('tenant-id');

-// Load all groups for the given user's jwt subjects (can be found in the user's JWT) const groupsRes = descopeClient.management.group.loadAllGroupsForMember('tenant-id', [ 'jwt-subject-1',
+// Load all groups for the given user IDs (can be found in the user's JWT) const groupsRes = descopeClient.management.group.loadAllGroupsForMember('tenant-id', [ 'user-id-1',
-  'jwt-subject-2',
+  'user-id-2',
 ]);

 // Load all groups for the given user's identifiers (used for sign-in)